 A Note about the Student Loan Interest Deduction: Compared to most other tax breaks, the student loan interest deduction is pretty lousy.

 Only the portion of a student loan payment that goes towards interest is deductible at tax time.
 The IRS caps the deduction for borrowers above certain income levels.

 Student loan refinancing doesn’t change the rules, and in most cases, it doesn’t change a borrower’s eligibility for the discount.
 Like the original lender that issued the loan, a student loan refinance company will send out a 1098-E for borrowers that documents the interest spending for a given tax year.

 The Times When a Student Loan Refinance Changes the Tax Deduction

 There are two primary circumstances where refinancing a student loan can potentially impact the tax break.

 Lower Interest Payments – By refinancing at a lower interest rate, a borrower spends less on interest and may end up with a smaller deduction.
 Whether or not the deduction is changed depends upon the borrower’s income level and amount of debt.
 However, borrowers shouldn’t change their refinance plans because of this concern.
 Choosing to spend extra money on interest to save a little bit at tax time wouldn’t make sense.

 Personal Loan Refinance – A traditional student loan refinance pays off old student loans and replaces the debt with a new student loan.
 However, a lender might pay off the existing student loans and replace them with a personal loan.
 As a personal loan, the debt would not be eligible for the student loan interest deduction.
-At present, we are only aware of one lender that uses this approach.
-That lender is First Republic Bank.
+As long as you avoid personal loans and focus on student loan refinancing, you can avoid this issue.
+Additionally, it is worth noting that student loan refinance rates are typically much lower than personal loan interest rates.

 Lenders Eligible for the Interest Deduction